seanreads/soundscaper-api/README.md

-Places that sound just as they are described.
+Places sounding like just as they are described.